teppichKay/digital-goodie-test/README.md

 Thus, the styles might not be very nice, but functionalities (sort, delete, inline edit, form validation) that are required should be working.

+### Others

+Code indentation was a little off here and there after pushing to the Github.